oac-tree/oac-tree/doc/introduction.rst

   - Failure: The node finished with failure status.

-Structure of Sequencer procedures
+Structure of Oac-Tree procedures
 ====================================

-Sequencer procedures encapsulate all the instruction trees that the sequencer can execute.
+Oac-Tree procedures encapsulate all the instruction trees that the oac-tree can execute.
 They rely on simple and self-contained blocks of logic that define the execution flow.
-The sequencer framework requires procedures to be defined in a XML format.
+The oac-tree framework requires procedures to be defined in a XML format.
 The XML structure of the procedure depends on the behaviour complexity and on the type of instructions being used.

 The main sections of a procedure, their multiplicity, description and attributes, can be seen below.

 Plugins Section
 ----------------

 The plugins section Contains the name of the dynamic libraries to be loaded at runtime.
-Plugins allow to extend the existing sequencer functionalities by providing new instructions or variables.
+Plugins allow to extend the existing oac-tree functionalities by providing new instructions or variables.
 In the XML procedure file, plugins are defined using the XML element *<Plugin>*.
 The plugin element has no attributes.
 For a complete list of supported plugins, please refer to the plugins documentation ``TBD``.

 .. list-table::